semajbaker/Docker-Ubuntu-GNOME/README.md

-# Docker-Ubuntu-GNOME
+# Ubuntu With GUI running on docker
-Full ubuntu desktop with GUI running on docker
+Full Ubuntu desktop with GUI display that runs on windows remote desktop